By using the Buy an NHS PPC service means you agree to the following terms and conditions.

 Cost of a PPC

-The cost of a PPC is the price at the time you buy your PPC.
+The cost of a PPC is the price at the time you buy it.
 This is regardless of the start date requested.
-The Department of Health and Social Care determines the cost of the PPC.
-This may change on 1 April each year.
+DHSC determines the cost of a PPC and it can change.

 Certificate length

-A PPC is valid for a period of either 3 or 12 months.
+A PPC is valid for 3 or 12 months.

 PPC start date